A cooperative is a business organization started by people who want to:

 See Bylaw Requirements for more information.

 The directors must hold a members' meeting to make the bylaws.
-The bylaws must be signed by the directors and have an attached Affidavit of Execution verifying the signatures.
-The new bylaws must be submitted within 180 days of receiving the Certificate of Incorporation.
-These bylaws come into force on the day they are made or on any later date specified in the bylaws or in the resolution adopting them.
+The bylaws must be signed by the directors and an Affidavit of Execution must be attached to verify their signatures.
+The new bylaws must be submitted to Corporate Registry within 180 days of receiving the Certificate of Incorporation.
+The bylaws come into force on the day they are made or on any later date specified in the bylaws or in the resolution adopting them.

 Was this page helpful?